Linda (Linda George album)

-Linda or Miss Linda George is the début album by English-born Australian soul-pop singer, Linda George, which was issued via Image Records in August 1974.
-It was produced by Canadian, Jack Richardson, at Armstrong Studios in Melbourne.
+Linda is the début album by Australian soul-pop singer, Linda George, which was issued via Image Records in August 1974.
+The artist was billed as Miss Linda George, as on her 45 rpm single releases.
+It was produced by Canadian Jack Richardson at Armstrong Studios in Melbourne.
 The album peaked at No. 32 on the Kent Music Report Albums Chart.
 Linda provided a top 10 single, "Mama's Little Girl" (July) on the related Kent Music Report Singles Chart, and a second single, "Give It Love" (December).